 RPA deployments can be implemented with low business risk and high business control.
 The initial step is to determine whether RPA is appropriate for your contact centre, and in most cases you can establish this without cost over a 30-minute coffee.
 Once confirmed that RPA is relevant, use a step by step process with logical decision gates, as illustrated above.
 This provides your centre control to co-design the next steps and invest only as the measurable benefits are realised.
 The outcome is a controlled RPA project with a rapid return on investment.

 Gartner, BofA Merrill Lynch Global Research estimate 40% of global organisations will adopt RPA by 2020.
 RPA is recognised as a required technology to remain competitive.
 Early adopters will be rewarded with competitive advantage.

 In Australia and New Zealand, adoption of RPA is low with surveys suggesting less than 1% of contact centres deploying RPA.
 The estimates (gained from a recent IQPC conference) are complicated by companies who consider deployments a strategic advantage, keeping them secret.
-Interestingly, there are thousands of RPA bots deployed within workforce management and telephony technology.
+Interestingly, there are thousands of RPA bots deployed within workforce management and call centre telephony technology.
 So your centre may already have RPA embedded in it, without you realising.